GSYAtools/DSRAG-inferential-control/README.md

 ### 2. Build Vector Indexes

-Create FAISS indexes for each Data Provider using the indexing utilities (e.g., via `core.create_faiss_index`).
+Create FAISS indexes for each Data Provider using the indexing utilities.
 Indexes are stored under `indexes/federated/`.

 ---